[Update] Government guidance updated for close contact services in England

 Display the official NHS QR code poster.
 Official NHS QR posters can be generated online.

-The update also included a reminder of the Roadmap set out by the Givernment on February 22, which stated how COVID-19 restrictions will be eased over four steps.
+The update also included a reminder of the Roadmap set out by the Government on February 22, 2021, which stated how Covid-19 restrictions will be eased over four steps.

 The roadmap set out indicative, "no earlier than" dates for the steps which are five weeks apart.
 The updated guidance reminded the beauty sector that it takes around four weeks for the data to reflect the impact of the previous step and the government will provide a further week’s notice to individuals and businesses before making changes.